Shane Byrne (motorcyclist): Back to Britain 1

-For 2006 he returned to the British Superbike Championship with Rizla Suzuki squad.
+For 2006, Byrne returned to the British Superbike Championship with Rizla Suzuki squad.
 His first podium came in Race Seven despite suffering a severe stomach virus that weekend.
 He missed Races 11 and 12 after a 187 mph crash caused by a brake failure; he was not seriously injured.
 At Knockhill he qualified second and followed with a second-place finish in Race One.
 The team's first win of the season came in Race Two.
 This was despite the team's bikes having been stolen and dumped in a barn alongside horse manure the previous week.
-At the final round of the season he was running third when he highsided, being knocked out in the process.
+At the final round of the season, he was running third when he highsided, being knocked out in the process.
 Although he again escaped serious injury, he was unable to compete in the final race of the year, which meant he slipped from fourth to sixth in the championship standings.

 For 2007, Byrne was reunited with his former Monstermob boss, Paul Bird, who was now running the Stobart Vent-Axia team, a privateer team using the 1000cc Honda Fireblade.
 The Honda was competitive from the start, giving Byrne more opportunities to fight at the front.
 He finished fifth overall, with a win, a pole position, and nine further podiums.

 For the 2008 British Superbike Championship, Byrne competed for the Airwaves Ducati squad on a Ducati 1098 alongside Leon Camier.
 The combo was immediately dominant.
 Byrne won three of the opening four races.
-In the second race at Oulton Park he went wide on Lap One, dropping to 13th place, but he fought back.
+In the second race at Oulton Park, he went wide on Lap One, dropping to 13th place, but he fought back.
 Almost immediately after he passed Cal Crutchlow for third place, Leon Haslam hit Tom Sykes, giving Byrne the lead.
 This race was stopped four laps early after several riders, including Crutchlow and Karl Harris fell.
-In Race Two at Snetterton he was held up by a crash involving Harris on Lap One, dropping to 13th position before fighting back for the win.
+In Race Two at Snetterton, he was held up by a crash involving Harris on Lap One, dropping to 13th position before fighting back for the win.
 He finished each of the first 14 races on the podium, often coming through the field after poor starts.